Checkpoints

 Congratulations!

-You learned how to create and test a prompt, create a conversation, and explore the prompt gallery.
-You have taken the first step to start your journey using Generative AI Studio and other Generative AI development tools!
+You learned how to analyze an image with multimodal, explore multimodal capabilities, create and test a prompt, and generate a conversation.
+You have taken the first step to start your journey using Vertex AI Studio and Gemini multimodal!

 Google Cloud training and certification